OzAmram/OzAmram.github.io/_projects/CASE.md

 increasing our chances of discovery!
 Not setting limits.

-This analysis was the first ever use of anomaly detection by CMS, and while it isn't the first in particle physics overall (ATLAS has had a few results), its the best yet.
+This analysis was the first ever use of anomaly detection by CMS, and while it isn't the first in particle physics overall (ATLAS has had a few results), I would claim its the best yet.
 We developed a lot of new techniques and know-how which should make future anomaly detection searches a bit easier.
 This project isn't quite finished yet, stay tuned for future papers detailing the jet substructure calibration, ML details of the methods we used